 The absence notification is intended to provide information to instructors to anticipate the absence and when to expect a student to return.
 It is not a request or mandate to excuse an absence.
 This decision belongs to the instructor.
 The absence notification is a written reminder that students should work directly with their instructors to determine how to complete any missed coursework.

 Absence notification requests should NOT be submitted for travel issues, weather-related delays, jobs/internships, court appearances.

-When Students Affairs receives a request for an absence notification:
+When Student Advocacy and Support receives a request for an absence notification:

-- A Student Affairs staff member will collect specific information, including the anticipated return date.
+- A Student Advocacy and Support staff member will collect specific information, including the anticipated return date.

 - An email will be sent to all instructors listed for that student, copying the student on the email.

-Absences shorter than three days or due to requirements to isolate/quarantine can be addressed directly with the instructor per their established attendance policy.
-If circumstances arise that make this challenging, contact Student Affairs for assistance.
+Absences shorter than three days can be addressed directly with the instructor per their established attendance policy.
+If circumstances arise that make this challenging, contact Student Advocacy and Support for assistance.
 If granted extensions/make-ups/incompletes, it is the responsibility of the student to complete the work in the agreed upon timeframe.

-Please note: Absences do not need to be managed by Student Affairs; students can address absences directly to individual instructors per their attendance policy.
-If you need assistance navigating this process, contact Student Affairs.Absence Notification Request
+Please note: Absences do not need to be managed by Student Advocacy and Support; students can address absences directly to individual instructors per their attendance policy.
+If you need assistance navigating this process, contact Student Advocacy and Support.Absence Notification Request Form